isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

    From within the corporate network identified by the previously defined IP address range, the staging version of the website should display all images, whether marked for publish or not.
 This allows you to test without accidentally making images available before preview approval or product launch.

-   Confirm that the public version of your site shows published assets as previously experienced with Scene7.
+   Confirm that the public version of your site shows published assets as previously experienced with Dynamic Media Classic.

 1. From outside your corporate network, verify that nonpublished assets (that is, unmarked for publish) are protected from third-party access.